 These categories are based on the Latin Grammy categories.

 “Urban” music isn’t only popular in cities.
 It’s the music of today’s youth of every heritage around the world.
 Everybody wants to get down.
 This is how the kids play today.

-Tropical is Caribbean music, and it’s not only from the islands.
-Colombia, Venezuela, Panama and most of Central America have Caribbean cultures too.
+Tropical is Caribbean music, but it’s not only from the islands.
+Colombia, Venezuela, Panama and Central America, including Mexico, have Caribbean cultures on their coasts too.

 Latin Music blends many traditions

 Classical music and opera have Italian roots.
 Brazilian music is African and Portuguese.
 Caribbean music is Creole.
 It’s African mixed with French or Spanish.